aeternity/aepp-sdk-docs/Sofia.md

 ## Other resources

-You can find a good set of example Sophia contracts in the Epoch source tree, at https://github.com/aeternity/epoch/tree/master/apps/aesophia/test/contracts
+You can find a good set of example Sophia contracts in the Epoch source tree, in the [sophia example repository](https://github.com/aeternity/aepp-sophia-examples).

+An online contract editor to use with testnet is available [here](https://contracts.aepps.com), also a local development environment can be create using the [ForgAE project](https://github.com/aeternity/aepp-forgae-js).

+For any question, support or issues use the [forum](https://forum.aeternity.com).

 ## Licenses